 You will meet your anesthesiologist in an area where you are prepared for surgery.
 Both of the Inpatient and Outpatient Surgery departments have pre-operative waiting areas.
 The anesthesiologist will ask many questions about your health history, and answer any questions you may have.
 No question is too small to ask if it is important to you.
 Before offering a plan for your anesthesia care, your anesthesiologist must consider all aspects of your medical history and the surgical procedure you will have.
 What you say to your anesthesiologist is confidential.
 Please answer all questions completely because they are important for your anesthesia care.

 My faith forbids me to receive any blood products or transfusions.
 How do I ensure that this does not happen in surgery?

-We recognize that some people would refuse to receive a blood transfusion for religious reasons, or for personal choice.
+We recognize that some people may refuse to receive a blood transfusion for religious reasons or for personal choice.
 If you cannot receive blood, you are expected to tell your surgeon about your objections before you are scheduled for surgery.
-When you get to the hospital, you will sign a form that documents your refusal to receive blood transfusion or blood products.
+When you arrive at the hospital, you will sign a form that documents your refusal to receive blood transfusion or blood products.
 It is important for the anesthesiologist to know about your objections before the day of surgery to help create a plan for alternatives to blood.

 What health information do I need to bring with me?

 Bring a list of all the medications you take regularly, or as needed.
 Include the strength or dosage listed on the bottle, and note how often you take it.
 Medications to list include: